 The Constitution as developed by the Court; and the Court as seen through the cases.
-Stressing (a) the extent of national power, (b) constitutional limitations upon state legislation, (c) constitutional restrictions upon administrative government, (d) the Supreme Court and the New Deal.
-Analysis of proposals to modify the Court
+Stressing (a) the development of national power, (b) constitutional limitations upon state legislation, (c) constitutional restrictions upon administrative government, (d) the Supreme Court and the economic emergency.